NIGHT SKY PROGRAMS AT CHIMNEY ROCK DURING THE SUMMER OF 2024

 Each person at the Star Party is given a wonderful colorful brochure with a list & some pictures of the possible objects that could be seen.
 At a later time, each person can note which objects they were able to see.
 It is a great remembrance from a memorable night!

-There are various locations where the talks can be given, depending on the weather.
+There are 3 locations where the programs can be given, depending on the weather.
 We never cancel our program, but make necessary adjustments for safety and comfort.
 Our favorite spot for the talk is to use benches near the upper parking lot (called the hura-dura) where we can often also see a fabulous sunset.
 If the weather is questionable, we may use covered benches near the lower parking lot.
 In addition to getting wet, the biggest problem is lightening which in the mountains can be extremely dangerous.
+Colorado has a high fatality rate for lightening, so we must be very cautious.
 It is not good for expensive telescopes to get wet, but they also have metal parts that can attract lightening.
-There are 4 telescopes owned by the Chimney Rock Interpretive Association which need operators.
+There are 2 telescopes owned by the Chimney Rock Interpretive Association which need operators.
 Many volunteers can bring their telescopes which are usually lined up with Glow Sticks lighting the path & pointing out obstacles.
-Visitors may also bring a telescope.
+Visitors may also bring their own telescope.

 It is recommended that people bring portable cloth chairs for the talk and also to be used during the viewing.